databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-virtual-column/refresh-virtual-column.md

 <EEFeature featureName='VIRTUAL COLUMN'/>

 Refreshes virtual columns for a table.
+Virtual columns needs refreshing in the following scenarios:

+- After creating virtual columns for a table that already contains Variant data, it is necessary to refresh the virtual columns.
+- When modifying virtual columns for a table, refresh them after the modifications.
-When the `enable_refresh_virtual_column_after_write` setting is configured to 1 (default), Databend automatically updates virtual columns for a table following data updates to the table.
+- If the `enable_refresh_virtual_column_after_write` setting is set to 1 (default), virtual columns for a table are automatically refreshed after data updates.
+However, if this setting is not enabled, manual refreshing of virtual columns becomes necessary.

 ## Syntax